elatov/elatov.github.io/_posts/2022-03-27-using-docker-slim-to-reduce-the-size-a-docker-image.md

 ---
 published: true
 layout: post
-title: "Using docker slim to reduce the size a docker image"
+title: "Using docker slim to reduce the size of a docker image"
 author: Karim Elatov
 categories: [security, containers]
 tags: [docker, python]